 More frequent call writing also means higher trading costs.
 Fortunately, this is less of an issue since trading commission competition has become fierce over the past two decades.

 Loss of Time Value

 One of the biggest advantages of covered call writing is the option seller’s ability to take advantage of time decay, as explained more below.

 With short term options, however, the call writer loses most or all of this advantage since the option has little if any time decay built into the option pricing when the call is sold.

-Taxes usually must be paid on the income that gets deposited into your account every time a call option is sold.
+Taxes usually need to be paid on the option premium income that gets deposited into your account every time a call option is sold.
 This means the more transactions, the more accounting to report on your tax return.
 If course, this is now easily done with your brokerage statement.

 Moreover, since covered call writing typically produces short term capital gains, the tax rate on covered call income is usually taxed at a higher rate, adding insult to injury.